Frequently askedQuestionsEverything You Need to Know About Psychiatric Care in Tijuana

 What are your office hours?

 Monday through Thursday: 10:00 AM to 7:00 PM.
 Saturday: 10:00 AM to 3:00 PM.
 Closed Friday and Sunday.
+All visits are by appointment only.
+WhatsApp messages outside office hours are answered the next business day.

 Do I need to bring anything to my first visit?

-Costs and Insurance
+02Costs and Insurance

 How much does a visit cost?